orkes-io/docs/docs/operators/switch-task.md

 </details>

 :::tip Switch task with other operators
-Similar to any programming language, you can have other operators inside a switch case such as nested switch, loops, forks, etc.
+Similar to any programming language, you can have other operators inside a switch case, such as nested switch, loops, forks, etc.
 :::